Maui Now : Maui Weather Forecast for February 25, 2021

 Aviation

-Winds will remain robust through today as a strong surface high northeast of the state strengthens.
-Clouds and showers will continue to favor eastern sections of the islands throughout the period.
-AIRMET Tango remains in effect for low level mechanical turbulence for areas over and immediately south through west of mountains due to the locally strong trade winds.
-Given the persistence of the strong winds, the threat of low level mechanical turbulence is likely to persist throughout the forecast period.
+Strong high pressure far north of the state is producing strong easterly trade winds across the area.
+AIRMET Tango remains in effect for low level mechanical turbulence for areas over and immediately south through west of mountains.
+This AIRMET will continue into the overnight hours.

+VFR conditions prevail across most of the area with brief periods of MVFR conditions over some windward locations in low clouds and showers.
+Expect these conditions to continue on into the evening hours.

 Marine